Talkala logo

 Reaching family, friends, and colleagues on personal or work numbers across different US time zones

-• Separate rates: landlines and mobiles on the +1 route are priced differently
+• Separate rates: landlines and mobiles on the +1 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile